Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.2.x/guides/using-udpingress.md

 ## Exposing UDP Ports on Kong

-The Kong Kubernetes Ingress Controller (KIC) doesn't have a mechanism to automatically enable new UDP ports for exposing your Kubernetes UDP `Services`, so you need to explicitly configure {{site.base_gateway}} to expose these ports prior to deploying any `UDPIngress` resources.
+The Kong Ingress Controller (KIC) doesn't have a mechanism to automatically enable new UDP ports for exposing your Kubernetes UDP `Services`, so you need to explicitly configure {{site.base_gateway}} to expose these ports prior to deploying any `UDPIngress` resources.